arthursvpb/simple-bill-splitter/README.md

-# Racha Rolê
+# Simple Bill Splitter

-Racha Role is a web system that calculates bills between you and your friends.
+Simple Bill Splitter is a web system that calculates bills between you and your friends.
+Free, no login required and open source.